yjkedwards/circRNAFlow/quick_start_2/README.md

 ```
 **NOTE**: within the file you create, *be sure* to customize the directories/paths in the file so that they exist on your system and so that they point to this clone of the repo.

+#### 7. Customize run_pipe_demo.sh and the config file.

-7. Customize run_pipe_demo.sh and the config file (demo.config)  as necessary.
+Customize run_pipe_demo.sh and the config file (demo.config) as necessary.

+##### run_pipe_demo.sh

 Set the PROFILES variable (in run_pipe_demo.sh) to be "singularity,slurm".
 The paths in the nextflow run command for inputs should already properly resolve to data on disk if steps 1 and 2 above were carried out.
 Otherwise, if the data above were downloaded, but in different areas, or saved with different names, then update the paths as necessary.

+##### Config File (demo.config)

 The config file (demo.config) in this directory, is set up to use singularity images pulling them from dockerhub.
 If that is not desired and .sif files are preferred, update the config file to use .sif images under the "sif_images" directory.

 The *SLURM* profile of the config file has been customized to use the [Cheaha HPC](https://www.uab.edu/it/home/research-computing/cheaha "CHEAHA") center.
 For example, the queue names have been set to use queues there.
 Queue names may need adjusting (e.g. "medium" changed or "express" changed to valid names for your SLURM installation environment!).

+___

+###### NOTES on container profiles available

+Several profiles for *containers* are available in the demo config file:
+* docker : for using docker containers from dockerhub
+* singularity : for using singularity containers after making them from pulled docker images from dockerhub
+* singularity_local_sifs : for using singularity images from .sif files downloaded (see file downloads/links above)

+___

+###### NOTES on executor profiles available

+Several profiles for *executors* are available in the demo config file:
+* local : for running processes on the same computer which is running singularity.

+NOTE in this case, it is suggested to edit the *queueSize* option in the config file.
+Less capable systems should use 1 or 2.
+More capable systems (having additional CPUs/cores and RAM) can use higher values (4, 6, or more).
+For our 256GB, 24-core server we use 6 here.
+* slurm : for using slurm to launch jobs.

+As noted above, depending on the nodes/queues available, the queue names may need to be modified.
+The slurm cluster we use (as users, not admins!) have queues available including amd-hdr100,express, & medium.
+You may need to edit those names in the config file.
+We have set values for "cpus" and "time" which we hope sensible and permissive but not too extreme, but "cpus" and "time" may also need editing for slurm.
+We'd like to note too that DCC is the most resource intensive in our experience.

-8. Submit the job!
+####  8. Submit the job!

 ```
 sbatch sbatch_me.sh
 ```

+####  9. Look for output.

-9. Per the config file, output will appear in "quick_start_output"
+Per the config file, output will appear in "quick_start_output"